maxkrieger/voiceliner/README.md

 # <img src="assets/icon/icon.png" width="100" /> Voiceliner

 A voice memos-like for Android and iOS.
 Written in Flutter.
-Transcription on iOS uses the native transcription APIs (mostly on-device) and on Android, uses Azure cognitive services due to [on-device API limitations](https://stackoverflow.com/questions/2319735/voice-recognition-on-android-with-recorded-sound-clip).
+Transcription on iOS uses the native transcription APIs (mostly on-device) and on Android, uses [Vosk](https://github.com/alphacep/vosk-api).
 The codebase is still quite messy, but contributions welcome!

 ## Screenshots